-What Is Salvage Title?
+What Is A Salvage (Or Rebuilt) Title?

 Sometimes if you buy a vehicle from an auction or a private party at an unusually low price, it will have what’s called a “salvage” title or a “reconstructed title”.
 It can also be called a “rebuilt title”.

-A salvage title is a special title issued by the state when a vehicle is so damaged that the costs of repair are higher than the vehicle’s current worth.
+A salvaged title is a special title issued by the state when a vehicle is so damaged that the costs of repair are higher than the vehicle’s current worth.
 This means that the vehicle was involved in a situation where it was damaged enough to be declared a total loss by the owner’s auto insurance company.

 This could be damage from a car accident, theft, vandalism, or even a natural disaster.